 The following links provide additional information about the program:

 - CAASPP—CalEdFacts web page provides a more detailed overview of the tests.

-- Assessment System Chart (PDF) lists the tests of the 2018–19 California assessment system by subject content, test name, test type, student participant groups, grade levels, and testing window time frame.
+- Assessment System Chart webpage lists the tests of the California Assessment System by subject, content, test name, test type, student participant groups, grade levels, and testing window timeframe.

 Resources and Communication Materials

 - Talking to Parents About the CAA (PPTX; 14MB) is a PowerPoint presentation that site administrators can use to provide information to parents about the CAAs.

 - Resources for Communicating with Parents web page provides links to a variety of communication resources; includes links to the practice and training tests.

 - CAA for Science–Assessment Fact Sheet (PDF) includes the basic who, what, where, when, and why facts about the CAA for Science.

 - Practice and Training Embedded Performance Tasks

 provides a link to access the online Practice and Training Tests web page.